Bobby Chacon vs. Rafael Limón: Third fight

+Background

-By the time Chacon–Limón III took place, both fighters had already lost to Arguello.
+By the time Limón–Chacon III took place, both fighters had already lost to Argüello.
 Because of this, the two rivals saw their third fight as a fight they had to win in order to survive among Jr. Lightweight title contenders.
 While Chacon had already been a world champion, he was known to enjoy "the sweet life", having bought a mansion and some Bentley cars when he was world Featherweight champion; he felt he needed to win another world title in order to provide him and his family for an even better way of life.

 Limón, on the other side, had never been a world champion.
-Having lost to Arguello recently, he thought he needed to beat Chacon again in order to stay as a ranked challenger.
+Having lost to Argüello recently, he thought he needed to beat Chacon again in order to stay as a ranked challenger.

-Chacon–Limón III came on March 21, 1980 at The Forum in Los Angeles.
+Chacon–Limón III came on March 21, 1980, at The Forum in Los Angeles.
 The two rivals once again fought at a brisk pace, connecting with hard punches and refusing to change the fighting styles both displayed through their careers.

+The fight

 Chacon–Limón III was another close fight, which went into the latter rounds without any of the two combatants holding a significant lead.
 Ultimately, Chacon's punches proved more telling than Limón's.
 Chacon won the fight by a ten-round split decision, avenging his earlier loss to Limón.
+Marty Denkin had the fight 96–94 for Limón while John Thomas and Frank Rustich both had it 96-95 for Chacon.
+The Associated Press had it 97-94 for Limón.